andrew/open-source-metrics/README.md

 # Open Source Metrics

-Documenting various metrics available for open source projects
+Documenting various metrics available for open source projects that can be used to visualize changes to the project over time and find correlations between metrics.

-## Time Series Data

 ### Code contribution Metrics